onap/vnfrqts-requirements/docs/Chapter5.rst

 “External” networks must be passed into the VNF template as parameters.
 Examples include the network-id (i.e. the neutron network UUID) and optional subnet ID.
-See section 4.4.3.
+See section 5.b Property: network & subnet.

 Any parameter that is associated with an external network must include the {network-role} as part of the parameter name.